contentauth/c2pa-python-example/README.md

     Common Name (e.g. server FQDN or YOUR name) []: ...
     Email Address []: ...
     ```
-1. Enter this command to sign the CSR with the "fake" CA key:
+1. Enter this command to sign the CSR with the temporary test CA key:
     ```
     openssl x509 -req \
     -CA rootCA.crt \